Environmental pollution is the biggest challenge facing the world today.

 3. Land & Soil Pollution

-Soil is also polluted through leaking underground septic tanks, sewage systems, the leaching of harmful substances from landfill, and direct discharge of waste water by industrial plants into rivers and oceans.
+Soil is also polluted through leaking underground septic tanks, sewage systems, and the leaching of harmful substances from landfills.

-Rain and flooding can bring pollutants from other already polluted lands to soil at other locations.
+Rain and flooding can bring pollutants from other already polluted lands to the soil in other locations.

-Over-farming and over-grazing by agricultural activities causes the soil to lose its nutrient value and structure causing soil degradation, another type of soil pollution.
+Over-farming and over-grazing by agricultural activities cause the soil to lose its nutrient value and structure causing soil degradation, another type of soil pollution.